Learn more »

 - The New York TimesJune 7, 2015

-The most recent ICE Puiblic Dialogue attracted more than 1200 people to the Nourse Theater in San Francisco.
+The recent ICE Puiblic Dialogue in San Francisco attracted more than 1200 people to the Nourse Theater.

 The Institute for Cross-Disciplinary Engagement (ICE), directed by Marcelo, brought together leading scientists, humanists, and public intellectuals for its launching conference.

-Check out the trailer for Marcelo's edX online course that investigates the limits of knowledge and what we can and cannot know of the world and ourselves.
+Marcelo's edX online course investigating the limits of knowledge and what we can and cannot know of the world and ourselves was a smashing success.
+Check out the archives.

 In an essay for The New Atlantis, Marcelo shows why the findings of physics should help ease our sense of cosmic angst.